shanemion/shanemion/README.md

 # ✌️About Me
-CS @ Stanford, currently exploring Product Management.
+CS @ Stanford, currently working in Product Management and traveling in Singapore!

 ## 😁Socials